TAj-src/BPQ_7plus/README.md

 To get the mail imported, make sure your script matches the BPQMail forward import file definition

 You will need the 7plus executable for your distro.
-I used https://sourceforge.net/projects/linfbb/files/7plus/7plus.tar.bz2 You will need to build the source (I have uploaded a version make on a RaspPi here)
+I used https://sourceforge.net/projects/linfbb/files/7plus/7plus.tar.bz2 You will need to build the source (I have uploaded a version make on a RaspPi here - rename it tp 7plus for the script to work)